leostera/awesome-alt-langs/README.md

 * [red](https://www.red-lang.org/) - a next-gen programming language, strongly inspired by REBOL.
 * [ReScript](https://rescript-lang.org/) - The JavaScript-like language you have been waiting for.
 Previously known as BuckleScript and Reason.
 * [Shen](http://shenlanguage.org/) - a hypermodern functional language that offers many features not currently available under other functional platforms.
-* [unison](https://www.unisonweb.org/) Unison’s core idea is that code is immutable and identified by its content.
+* [unison](https://www.unisonweb.org/) -  an open source functional programming language based on a simple idea with big implications: code is content-addressed and immutable.
 * [v](https://vlang.io) - Simple, fast, safe, compiled.
 For developing maintainable software.
 * [wren](https://wren.io/) - a small, fast, class-based concurrent scripting language.
 * [zig](https://ziglang.org/) - a general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.